 Until recently, religious orders and the Irish state operated a network of institutions where thousands of women and children were disappeared into, separated from each other and exploited.
 Through breaking silences and sharing testimonies, generational survivors of this system in Ireland have become catalysts of change.
 In the search for answers, their voices must continue to be heard.

-This one-off live event will be introduced by the author of the acclaimed Republic of Shame, Caelainn Hogan, and features music, readings and a space for conversation with Terri Harrison, Noelle Brown, Jess Kavanagh and Hally.
+This one-off live event will be introduced by the author of the acclaimed Republic of Shame, Caelainn Hogan, and features music, readings and a space for conversation with Terri Harrison, Noelle Brown and Jess Kavanagh (due to unforeseen circumstances, Hally is unable to take part in person in tonight’s event, however a recorded contribution will be included).

 This is a live event with limited seating capacity – pre-booking is essential.
 Please see our Covid Safety information before your visit to Riverbank Arts Centre.
 We have reserved complimentary seats for survivors/people impacted by religious-run institutions, please email email@example.com to reserve one if you wish.